CS-SI/eodag/docs/getting_started_guide/overview.rst

 architecture, easily extensible and able to integrate new data providers.
 Three types of plugins compose the tool:

-* Catalog search plugins, responsible for searching data (OpenSearch, CSW, ...), building paths, retrieving quicklook, combining results
+* Catalog search plugins, responsible for searching data (STAC, OpenSearch, OData, ...), building paths, retrieving quicklook, combining results
-* Download plugins, allowing to download and retrieve data locally (via FTP, HTTP, ..), always with the same directory organization
+* Download plugins, allowing to download and retrieve data locally (via HTTP, S3, ...), always with the same directory organization
 * Authentication plugins, which are used to authenticate the user on the external services used (JSON Token, Basic Auth, OAUTH, ...).